tpgent01/password-generator/README.md

 # Password Generator

 ## ✨ Purpose
-A website that generates a random password based on user's selected critera.
+A website that generates a random password based on user's selected criteria.

 ## ✏️ Built With
 * HTML